wkranti/KraGstrob/_posts/2018-6-9-Generating JSON from alignment.md

   {% endhighlight %}

    If you are using linux then click the montreal-forced-aligner_linux.tar.gz
-    .When you unzip this files one folder by the name montreal-forced-aligner will be created .
-Directory should look like this.
+    .When you unzip this files , one folder by the name montreal-forced-aligner will be created .This directory should look like below.

   {% highlight shell %}